varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 - ``w`` (weeks)
 - ``y`` (years)

-If the parameter is a timeout or a deadline, a value of zero (when allowed) disables the effect of the parameter.
+If the parameter is a timeout or a deadline, a value of "never" (when allowed) disables the effect of the parameter.

 Run Time Parameter Flags